Honor (band)

 Honor was a Polish Rock Against Communism (RAC) band.
-Their lyrical themes are related to Nazism, neopaganism and the white power skinhead movement.
+Their lyrical themes are related to national socialism, neopaganism and the white power skinhead movement.
 Until 1999, the band played typical RAC, and then moved to pagan metal music.
 In January 2002, vocalist Mariusz Szczerski was arrested for spreading neo-Nazism and antisemitism.
 After his death from a car accident in 2005, the band stopped playing.
 The band reformed in 2015 and has played since, albeit in the previous RAC style.
 Honor is on the Anti-Defamation League List of Hate Music Groups.